 - If you can, get help from a lawyer the day you get the legal papers.

-- You should be left with 40 times the minimum wage to take home -- unless the withholding is for child support (see below, Special Rules for Child Support).
+- You should be left with at least $348/wk ($360/wk in 2015) to take home--unless the wage execution is for child support (see below, Special Rules for Child Support).

 - You cannot be fired or disciplined simply because your wages have been attached (unless you have more than seven wage attachments in a calendar year).